Fowlart/art_fabric_event_stream/readme.md

 - Fabric Eventstream window functions

 Tasks
-1. [x] Ingest the telegram messages from the specific channel
+1. [x] ~~Ingest the telegram messages from the specific channel~~
-2. [x] Create a Spark job to ingest messages;
+2. [x] Use Spark Structured Streaming to append only the messages each time, without overwriting
-use Structured Streaming;
+3. [x] Use DTOs to encapsulate message structure